skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

         .. grid:: 2
             :gutter: 3

-            .. grid-item-card::  ✅ Ease of Use
+            .. grid-item-card::  ✅ Ease of use
                 :text-align: center

                 ..